c8r/kit/docs/introduction.md

 ### `getInitialProps`

 This data is applied as initial props to the top level [`Styleguide`](../Styleguide.md).
-As such, changes to markdown documentation requires a restart (though this is something we plan on supporting in the future).
+As such, changes to markdown documentation requires a restart.
+This is something we plan on supporting in the future.

 ### Bundling

-Styleguide uses [`x0`](https://github.com/c8r/x0) to bundle the app for both the development server and production builds.
+Styleguide uses [`x0`](https://github.com/c8r/x0) programmatically to bundle the app for both the development server and production builds.

 ## Styleguide Component